 Whether you arrive at a 3-hourly feeding schedule, decide to start a more structured sleep and feeding schedule like this one, or only manage feeds every 2 hours, you must still be: LED BY YOUR BABY.

 When baby is hungry, feed that baby!
+So you don’t ever really stop nursing on demand.

 Keep an eye on weight gain, wet and dirty diapers.
 These plus a happy baby should be your only concerns.